AverinTimur/Server/README.md

 It's most important ideas is ease of understanding, modularity and self-writing.

-# Structure
-## Files
-This folder contains some static files.
-For example it's html, http templates, images and others.
-* RESPONSE.txt is server's http response

-## server.cpp
-This file is server's class

-## program.cpp
-This file is project's core that start function

 # Start
 ## C++
 Compile server.cpp.
 For example if you use g++ use in folder of server.cpp: